Danzón No. 2

+Danzón No. 2 is an orchestral composition by Mexican composer Arturo Márquez written for full orchestra.
+It was commissioned by the National Autonomous University of Mexico's Department of Musical Activities and was premiered in 1994 in Mexico City by the Orchestra Filarmonica de la UNAM under the direction of Francisco Savín.

-Danzón No. 2 is an orchestral composition by Mexican composer Arturo Márquez.
-Along with Carlos Chávez's Sinfonia India and Silvestre Revueltas' Sensemaya, Danzón No. 2 is one of the most popular and most frequently performed orchestral Mexican contemporary classical music compositions.
+Danzón No. 2 is one of the most popular and most frequently performed Mexican contemporary classical orchestral compositions.
+It is celebrated as a symbol of Mexican music and culture, to the extent of being colloquially known as the second national anthem of Mexico.

 Danzón No. 2 gained great popularity worldwide when the Simón Bolívar Youth Orchestra of Venezuela under Gustavo Dudamel included it on their programme for their 2007 European and American tour.

+Instrumentation

+Danzón No. 2 is originally scored for a full orchestra that consists of the following: